bigbluebutton/deepspeech-web/README.md

 cd /usr/local/deepspeech-web
 sudo nano settings.yaml
 ```
-update the model_path with path to your deepspeech-model
+update the model_path with path to your deepspeech-model path
 next update deepspeech_version depending on if you are using cpu or gpu for deepspeech-transcription(cpu is default)

 # Start all services